Wake Forest acceptance rate – General introduction

 What is Wake Forest acceptance rate?

-At Wake Forest, there were 15,130 students who applied, and out of those students, only 3,186 were accepted.
-The Wake Forest enrollment that same year was 1,482.
-Note that the Wake Forest enrollment is the number of the students who actually chose to attend Wake Forest.
+At Wake Forest, there were 17,496 students who applied, and out of those students, only 3,601 were accepted.
+The Wake Forest enrollment that same year was 1,379.
+Note that the Wake Forest enrollment is the number of students who actually chose to attend Wake Forest.
 In contrast, the Wake Forest acceptance rate is how many students are admitted by the Wake Forest admissions committee.

 Comparing to other selective schools

 How does this acceptance rate compare to those of other selective schools?
-The acceptance rate for Cornell is 10%, significantly lower than the Wake Forest university acceptance rate.
+The acceptance rate for Cornell is 9%, significantly lower than the Wake Forest University acceptance rate.
 However, this does not mean that an education at Wake Forest is any less valuable than one at Cornell.
 College acceptance rates only speak to the quantity of applicants, not the quality.
-So, yes, the acceptance rate for Cornell is lower than the Wake Forest university acceptance rate.
+So, yes, the acceptance rate for Cornell is lower than the Wake Forest University acceptance rate.
 However, this does not mean that the quality of the students is any better at Cornell than at Wake Forest.
-It also does not mean that you would receive a better education at Cornell than Wake Forest.
+It also does not mean that you would receive a better education at Cornell than at Wake Forest.

 What are your chances?

-But the Wake Forest university acceptance rate is still only 25%.
-College acceptance rates are a ratio of students who apply versus students who enroll.
-This means out of every 100 students who apply, only 25 get in.
-Put simply, that’s one out of every four applicants.
+But the Wake Forest University acceptance rate is still only 20%.
+College acceptance rates are the ratio of students who apply versus students who enroll.
+This means out of every 100 students who apply, only 20 get in.
+Put simply, that’s one out of every five applicants.
 In order to make yourself stand out to Wake Forest admissions, you must pay attention to every part of your Wake Forest application.
 You should also consider the Wake Forest GPA requirements and the Wake Forest SAT requirements.
 This will help you decide whether Wake Forest is a good fit for you.

 Is Wake Forest a good school?